 How to Start Your Gratitude Journal

 There is no wrong way to get started with a gratitude journal.
 You can simply grab a notebook or some index cards and start writing the things you are grateful for!

 I really enjoyed reading this article from UC Berkley with general tips on how to start a gratitude journal.
 It basically emphasizes that you should be very specific in your journal writing, get personal, and write regularly (without overdoing it).
 There’s also a gratitude quiz that can help you cultivate even more gratitude in your life.

 If you’d like some guidance and a little structure as you get started, you may enjoy my book The Daily Gratitude Journal.
 It’s a simple, affordable journal that helps you implement my method of writing 3 things daily that you are grateful to have.
 The journal also gives you a few gratitude themes for guidance and there are even affirmation cards that you can cut out of the book for extra inspiration 🙂

 Regardless of the type of journal you choose, the important thing is to put it to good use!
 Make it a habit to write in your gratitude journal daily for at least a couple of weeks.

 Writing in your journal consistently will help those thoughts of gratitude and the positive feeling that results become second nature.

-If you enjoyed this post, you might also enjoy…
+If you did, you might also enjoy these posts: